-A man who, in contrast to most other travel personalities, radiated an air of grump and indifference to many things.
+A man who, in contrast to most other travel personalities, radiated an air of grump and indifference.

 A man who appeared to have little patience but could share a meal and talk with the poorest people of the world.
 Bourdain laughed loudest at the jokes of the humble street vendors and smiled the widest at the dinner table songs of grandmothers.

-A man who was relatively rich, but enjoyed eating noodles while sitting on plastic chairs on the sidewalk in Hanoi as much as scoffing lobster in a haute-cuisine French eatery in Lyon.
+A man who was relatively rich, but enjoyed eating cheap noodles while sitting on plastic chairs in Hanoi as much as scoffing lobster in an haute-cuisine French eatery in Lyon.

 And finally, a man who seemed to have it all but tragically gave it all up.

 He was an enigma.
-A grumpy, rich, white male that nobody should like, in theory.
-But under the hard exterior, Tony was a deeply sensitive man.
+A grumpy, rich, white male that, in theory, nobody should like.
+But under the hard exterior, Tony was deeply sensitive.
 Anthony Bourdain wanted to be liked.
 He was also a giver.
 His long-time friend and chef Eric Ripert describes him as “an exceptional human being, so inspiring and generous”.